kylpo/notes/Constelation.md

 ---

+When in developer-mode, what piece of information here, matters?

+`<div className='...' />`

+Certainly isn't the div.
+This distinction isn't really useful to the dev unless in accessibility-mode:

+`<nav className='...' />`

+The className is what matters.
+More specifically, the layout within that classname is what matters.

+Sometimes the style also matters.
+THis is why we separate the two.

+---

 [Kye Hohenberger on Twitter: "The future of css\-in\-js is going to look something like styled\-system with its responsive values\.
 Source for Box 👇 https://t\.co/MuxsdZayDF https://t\.co/fK35Phv5Jt"](https://twitter.com/tkh44/status/905474043729416192)

 ![](https://pbs.twimg.com/media/DJDibtVUMAQOl-a.jpg)